mdominguez2010/dsp/lessons/install/readme.md

 Did you install Python 2 or 3?
 Why?

-Python 3 is installed a year ago because it was the most current Python at the time.
+I installed Python 3 a year ago because it was the most current Python at the time.
 I've had it ever since.

 ### Q2.
 Which Python Version Installed